 The Disadvantages of Bifacial Solar Panels

-The larger cost difference is due to the specialized solar racking required for the bifacial panels.
+The substantial cost discrepancy stems from the unique solar racking essential for bifacial panels.

 Final Words

-Bifacial modules are recommended for installation sites that can benefit from bifacial gain, which means that residential homeowners with roof mount installations should look for other solar panel solutions.
-Under the right conditions, bifacial modules can produce more power with less equipment, saving you money on both the initial investment and the return on investment.
+Bifacial modules are best suited for sites that can capitalize on the benefits of bifacial gain.
+Thus, homeowners with rooftop installations should consider alternative solar panel options.
+Given the optimal circumstances, bifacial modules can yield greater power with fewer components, optimizing both the initial expenditure and the subsequent return on investment.